kjhealy/kieranhealy.hugo/content/blog/iterating-some-sample-data/index.markdown

 llm_01 <- sample(c("N", "Y"), n_runs, replace = TRUE, prob = c(0.7, 0.3))
 {{< /code >}}

+Which we would then feed to `eval_llm()` along with the vector of human answers.
 But we want to do this fifteen times, with varying values for `prob` and also we want to put each LLM in its own column in a data frame.
 So we replace the values with variables.
+Then we evaluate all of them.

 First we generate a vector of LLM names.
-We use `str_pad` to get sortable numbers with a leading zero.
+We use `str_pad` to get sortable numbers with a leading zero:

 {{< code r >}}